DeepaliTandale/lambda-pingidentity-python/README.md

 ### High-Level Flow
 ![project2025-Severless-Page-2.jpg](ArchitectureDiagram.jpg)

+## Technologies Used

+- **AWS Lambda** - Serverless compute
+- **API Gateway** - HTTP API with custom authorizer
+- **PingOne** - Identity provider and JWT issuer
+- **Python 3.9** - Runtime environment
+- **AWS SAM** - Infrastructure as Code

 ### Detailed Authentication Flow

-1. **Client Request**
-    - Client sends HTTP request with `Authorization: Bearer <JWT_TOKEN>` header
-    - Request hits API Gateway endpoint

-2. **API Gateway**
-    - Receives request and triggers custom JWT Authorizer
-    - Passes JWT token to authorizer function

-2a. **JWT Authorizer Lambda**
-- Extracts JWT token from Authorization header
-- Fetches PingOne's public keys from JWKS endpoint
-- Validates JWT signature, issuer, and expiration
-- Returns IAM policy (Allow/Deny) with user context

-2b. **PingOne Integration**
-- Authorizer validates token against PingOne's JWKS
-- Verifies token was issued by trusted PingOne environment
-- Checks token hasn't expired

-3a. **Protected API Lambda**
-- Only executes if authorization succeeds
-- Receives user context from authorizer
-- Returns protected resource/data

-3b. **Response**
-- API Gateway returns response to client
-- Includes CORS headers for web applications
+When a client sends an HTTP request to a protected API, it includes a JWT token in the `Authorization: Bearer <JWT_TOKEN>` header.
+This request is received by the API Gateway, which is configured with a custom JWT authorizer.
+The authorizer function is triggered and extracts the JWT from the request.
+It then fetches the public keys from PingOne’s JWKS (JSON Web Key Set) endpoint to validate the token.
+During this process, the authorizer verifies the JWT’s signature, ensures it was issued by a trusted PingOne environment, and checks that the token has not expired.
+If everything is valid, the authorizer returns an IAM policy that either allows or denies access, along with any relevant user context.
+If access is granted, the request proceeds to the protected Lambda function behind the API.
+This Lambda uses the user context provided by the authorizer to generate a response.
+Finally, the API Gateway sends this response back to the client, including any necessary CORS headers to support web-based applications.

 ## Prerequisites